IVF & embryo transfer – how to prepare?

 Since the birth of the first IVF baby in 1978, in vitro fertilisation has been a great support to infertile couples.
 Over the last 40 years tremendous advances have been made, yet the knowledge surrounding the embryo transfer still remains uncertain, leaving fertility specialists to regularly question how they can work with patients to fully create the most conducive environment for implantation.

 On average, the embryo is circa 60-80% responsible for implantation, with the endometrium counting for around 20-40%.

 Whilst this figure is indeed less, it is still a major determinant in providing a successful outcome following IVF.
 It is therefore imperative that the body is properly prepared and that the procedure is performed correctly.

-The embryo transfer is the final yet must crucial stage in the IVF process.
+The embryo transfer is the final yet most crucial stage in the IVF process.
 By this point couples have been though numerous investigations, tests, money and anxiety, whilst waiting for results and a diagnosis.
 Drugs have been administered, ovarian stimulation has taken place, followed by surgery to collect the eggs, fertilisation and the cultivation of those hugely valuable embryos.
 It has been a long journey for patients to reach this last step; a procedure that only takes between a couple of seconds to a couple of minutes.
 It is essential that nothing goes wrong during this shortest part of the treatment.

 The three greatest factors, which are known to affect pregnancy rates, are the embryo quality, uterine receptivity and transfer efficiency.